w33ts/w33ts.github.io/_ctfs/wwhf-denver-2025-team-attack-defense.md

 ---
 title: "WWHF Denver 2025 Team Attack and Defense"
 collection: ctfs
-type: "Undergraduate course"
+type: "Attack and Defense"
-permalink: /ctfs/2025-wwhf-team-attack-defense
+permalink: /ctfs/wwhf-denver-2025-team-attack-defense
 venue: "University 1, Department"
-date: 2025-01-01
+date: 2025-02-07
-location: "City, Country"
+location: "Denver, Colorado"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.